What is the Gadsden flag?

 Gadsden may have been inspired by Benjamin Franklin, who way back in 1751, published an article in his Pennsylvania Gazette suggesting that the colonists should send rattlesnakes to Britain in return for the convicts that were sent to America.

-Some years later during the French and Indian War, Benjamin Franklin published what is believed to be the first political cartoon published in an American newspaper, in the Pennsylvania Gazette showing a rattlesnake cut into eight pieces.
+Some years later during the French and Indian War, Benjamin Franklin published what is believed to be the first political cartoon published in an American newspaper, the Pennsylvania Gazette showing a rattlesnake cut into eight pieces.
 The significance of the cartoon was that each piece represented a colony and etched below the snake were the words “Join or Die”, which was seen as a statement against the disunity of the 13 colonies during the French and Indian War.

 The image became a powerful symbol of the unity needed by the American colonists to resist British imperialism especially needed after the French and Indian Wars.
 While the French were united in their governance, the colonies were split and fractured making the coordination of the war effort all the more difficult.